baendlorel/rollup-plugin-conditional-compilation/README.md

 > **Note**: This plugin is a simplified version that only supports `#if` and `#endif` for now.
 Supports for `#else`, `#elif` will be added in future releases.

+**More Rollup plugins** you might be interested in:

+- [rollup-plugin-const-enum](https://www.npmjs.com/package/rollup-plugin-const-enum): inline your `const enum XXX { ... }` definitions at compile time.
+- [rollup-plugin-func-macro](https://www.npmjs.com/package/rollup-plugin-func-macro): replace `__func__` by function name of current block, and `__file__` by file name at compile time.

 For more awesome packages, check out [my homepage💛](https://baendlorel.github.io/?repoType=npm)

-**More rollup plugins** you might be interested in:

-- [rollup-plugin-conditional-compilation](https://www.npmjs.com/package/rollup-plugin-conditional-compilation): inline your `const enum XXX { ... }` definitions at compile time.
-- [rollup-plugin-func-macro](https://www.npmjs.com/package/rollup-plugin-func-macro): replace `__func__` by function name of current block, and `__file__` by file name at compile time.

 ## Installation